sids30/sentiment_analysis/README.md

 - Set either "model_epoch_4" or "model_epoch_5" as the model_path variable
 - Run the "run_sentiment_analysis.py" file to try and test

 # Note

+- The model only predicts English sentences and phrases accurately, other languages may be added in the future.
-  The model predicts "positive" and "negative" sentiments fairly accurately, however, it produces undesirable results for "neutral" predictions.
+- The model predicts "positive" and "negative" sentiments fairly accurately, however, it produces undesirable results for "neutral" predictions.
 This will most likely be fixed with some future updates.